We Still Don't Understand High-Dimensional Bayesian Optimization

-Recognizing that true global optimization is all but impossible when $N \approx D$, we push this smoothness approach to its logical extreme in this work.
+Recognizing that true global optimization is all but impossible when $N \approx D$, we push this smoothness approach to its logical extreme.
 Specifically, we restrict the surrogate model to only have support for \emph{linear functions}, the smoothest functions under most mathematical definitions.
-While such models are incapable of globally modeling the true objective function, we hypothesize that their simplicity may be beneficial, particularly in the $N \approx D$ regime where there are too few observations to justify complex models.
+With linear models, we can globally model linear functions or locally model non-linear functions, but not both.
+Nevertheless, we hypothesize that the simplicity of these models may be beneficial, particularly in the $N \approx D$ regime.
 Specifically, if observation budgets cannot support learning beyond locally-linear approximations, we hypothesize that simple Bayesian linear surrogate models are viable alternatives to non-parametric Gaussian processes.
-Linear models could also prove valuable in the $N \gg D$ setting: their $O(D)$ parametric representation afford closed-form sampling and $O(ND^2)$ computational complexity, whereas their non-degenerate Gaussian process counterparts require $O(N^3)$ computation and do not admit exact pathwise samples.
+Linear models could also prove valuable in the $N \gg D$ setting: their $O(D)$ parametric representation affords closed-form sampling and $O(ND^2)$ computational complexity, whereas their non-degenerate Gaussian process counterparts require $O(N^3)$ computation and do not admit exact pathwise samples.